 The research that preceded the restoration works has shown how the grottos, often on lands created by prehistoric landslides, benefit from the presence of drafts of fresh air running through the mountain's clefts in the spaces between the boulders.
 That same draft can be felt today by putting the hand in front of the opening of a cave, which maintains the cellar's temperature stable year-round, between 3°C and 12°C.

 Only three grottos are open to the public: the Grotto del Paulin, the Grotto Milesi-Belloli and Grotto Bundi alla Bellavista.
 The first has been run by the Prandi family for generations.
 The Grotto Milesi-Belloli, also results from a long tradition.
 The Grotto Bundi alla Bellavista, has reopened in 2018 after a wide renovation which has however allowed to keep intact the old part (where cheeses, wines and dried meat are kept).
-These grottos offer a renowned selection of cured meats including the remarkable and typical raw ham of the Mesolcina valley, as well as Swiss Italian wines.
-During the summer, they serve several traditional plates, such as polenta, rabbit, kid and fresh cheeses, as well as their excellent cellar-seasoned cheese.
-In autumn game is also on their menu.
+These grottos offer a renowned selection of cured meats including the remarkable and typical raw ham of the Mesolcina valley, fresh cheeses, as well as their excellent cellar-seasoned cheese, accompanied by Swiss Italian wines.
+They serve also several traditional plates, such as polenta, rabbit, kid, whereas in autumn game is on their menu.